 On the left side of the site, there is the fantastic Archaeological Museum.
 Just follow the path surrounded by pink flowers and you will come to the archaeological site of Altis, the sacred grove of Zeus.
 It is believed that it was formed during the 10th and 9th centuries BC when the cult of Zeus was probably established.
 Around the Altis and its sacred temples, there are various buildings.

 The full price for the visit to the archaeological site including the museums is 12 euros.

 Prytaneion and Kronion thermae

 The first ruins in the northwest corner of the Altis belong to the Prytaneion.

-The building dates back from the 5th BC.
+The building dates back to the 5th BC.
 It was the seat of prytaneis and the government in ancient Greece.
 Also, it was the place of a sacred hearth on which burned a “perpetual fire”.
-There was a banquet room in which the Olympic victors were feasted after the Games, as well.
+There was a banquet room in which the Olympic victors feasted after the Games, as well.

 Near Prytaneion, there are remains of the Kronion thermae.
 During the Hellenistic period, it was a big complex with a bath, but it was destroyed by an earthquake in the 3rd century AD.
 Today we can see the fantastic remains of the mosaic from the Roman period.